Mikej81/f5-bigip-hardening-DO/README.md

 You have a choice when it comes to filing issues:

 * Use the **Issues** link on the GitHub menu bar in this repository for items such as enhancement or feature requests and non-urgent bug fixes.
 Tell us as much as you can about what you found and how you found it.

-## Contributing

-Individuals or business entities who contribute to this project must have completed and submitted the F5 Contributor License Agreement.